Unix

 rsync -r -u -v /Users/WhatsYourFace/* /Volumes/Backup/WhatsYourFace

-RED HAT TRICKS
+HAT TRICKS

 cat /proc/cpuinfo #for CPU information